pfelipm/progress-bar-sparkline/README.md

 progressBar1.fill();   // Set at 100%
 ```

-You can instantiate more progress bars, should you need them, and manage each of them separately.
+You can instantiate more progress bars, should you need it, and manage each of them separately.

 Check source code for all class properties and more info about methods.